20 Things You Should Never Leave in Your Car During Winter

 Any time of the year, you should think of your personal information just like you would valuables.
 If a thief gets their hands on your passport or driver’s license, it can make identity theft extremely easy.

 Try not to leave your glasses in the car, as both heat and cold can affect the frames.
 Extreme cold can cause the frames to snap.
+Did you know bifocal safety glasses are available?

 A Gas Tank on Low

 Not only can electronics be stolen if left in a vehicle, but items such as laptops and tablets don’t like extreme temperatures.
 The cold can affect the device’s battery life and damage processors.
-In addition, if you have personal information stored on your device, identity theft can become an issue if it is stolen.
+In addition, if you have personal information stored on your device, identity theft can become an issue if stolen.

 Like with many other medications, cold temperatures can cause insulin to lose its effectiveness.
 Keep insulin in a backpack or purse, not in your car.